-MLC is proud of our strong alumnae community, comprising of over 30,000 Old Collegians from, and currently live, all around the world.
+MLC is proud of our strong alumnae community, comprising of over 30,000 Old Collegians from, and currently living, all around the world.

 Past students have excelled in a wide range of fields including science, the arts, research, politics, sport and entrepreneurship.